s-ol/themer/README.md

 In a running setup this directory will contain the following:

 - `templates`, a directory holding the templates for your all your themes.
 This is where new themes are generated from.
+For most people it only holds 1 directory (called `i3` by default) for their setup[^1].
 - as many themes (which are directories) as you want.
 These hold the config files that are specifically generated for this one theme.
 (They also contain a file called `colors.yaml`, where you can look up and change variables used in the theme.)
 - `current`, a symbolic link to some of the themes.

-So what is in `templates`?
-For most people it only holds 1 directory for their setup.
-If you like to switch your DE or the general appearance of your window manager you might want to add more of them.
+[^1]: If you like to switch your DE or the general appearance of your
+      window manager you might want to add more of them.
 If you are only interested in small changes like colors and wallpapers (which don't change the structure of your configs, only the details) you are probably fine with one.
+(This is an abstraction layer which exists for historical reasons and might be removed in the future).

 ### the templates

 So how does a template look like?
 A useful template contains:

 - One or more file-templates.
 They should (but don't have to) end with `.tpl` and contain your config.
+Variables should have the form `{{
+  variable_name }}` and will be replaced by their value when themer renders them.
 - A (potentially empty) directory of plugins.
+If plugins are placed here they can be activated by mentioning them in `config.yaml`
 - `config.yaml`, which tells themer how to use the other files.

 `config.yaml` has 3 sections:

-- `variables`, where `primary: red` means hat the files listed below will be rendered with  `{{{ primary }}}` replaced by `red`
+- `variables`, where `primary: red` means hat the files listed below will be rendered with  `{{ primary }}` replaced by `red`
 - `plugins`, divided  in `parsers` and `activators`, each  with a list of activated plugins.
 - `files`, where `fromfile: tofile` means that `fromfile` (which is